exposit/dw-playbooks/_posts/plebpublishing/wrathofthewild/2018-01-13-the-grovecaster.md

 source: Pleb Publishing
 source-url: http://drivethrurpg.com/browse/pub/6168/Pleb-Publishing

-excerpt: '"...you are a spell caster who draws on the plants of the world for your magic."'
+excerpt: ...you are a spell caster who draws on the plants of the world for your magic.

 categories:
 - druid